hashmi-masif/statsXNATWeb/readme.md

 For checking the website a new test user credentials are created
 - instance url : https://central.xnat.org
-- username : testUser
+- username : Your user name at central XNAT
-- password : testPassword
+- password : Your password at central XNAT